Free Fire World Series: 2022

 In 2022, two FFWS editions were held.

 The first FFWS 2022 grand finale was held in May 2022 at the Resort World Sentosa convention centre.
 The event featured 18 teams representing different regions, competing for a prize pool of $2 million.
 The championship was won by Attack All Around.
 The event had a maximum of 1.4 million concurrent viewers during the grand finale, which was a decrease of 4 million viewers from the 2021 viewership, partially due to the ban of Free Fire in India and Bangladesh.

 The second FFWS event of 2022 was held in Bangkok, Thailand.
 The event featured 17 teams from around the world.
 Players compete for a prize pool of $2 million.
 The championship was won by EVOS Phoenix for the second time in this competition.

 2023

 The 2023 Free Fire World Series grand finale took place in Bangkok, Thailand, hosting a total of 18 teams and a prize pool of $1 million.
 The participating teams comprised three from Brazil, Indonesia, Thailand, and Vietnam each, while Argentina, Mexico, Colombia, Pakistan, Morocco, and Malaysia were represented by one team each.
 Team Magic Squad from Brazil won the championship.
 The event had a significantly low amount of viewership compared to previous FFWS.

 2024

 The Free Fire World Series – Global Finals 2024 (FFWS), was held in November 2024 at Carioca Arena 1, Barra Olympic Park, Rio de Janeiro, Brazil, with a total of 18 teams and a prize pool of $1 million..
 The qualification path of teams for this tournament were 2024 Esports World Cup – Free Fire, FFWS South East Asia 2024 Fall, FFWS Brazil 2024, FFWS LATAM 2024, FFWS Middle East and Africa 2024.

+2025

+The Free Fire World Series - Global Finals 2025 (FFWS), was held in November 2025 at Indonesia Arena, Jakarta, Indonesia.
+A total of 18 teams participated for prize pool $1 million, and the top 12 teams advanced to the grand finals.

+The overall event featured 618,778 participants, setting a new Guinness World Record for the Largest Mobile Team-Based Esports Tournament.

+2026

+Garena announced that the FFWS Global Finals 2026 will once again held in Bangkok, Thailand with the addition of 24 teams participating in the finals that will held later in the year.
+Free Fire World Series league also expanded to the United States to offer pathways to qualify for both EWC and FFWS Global Finals.
+Garena also introducing standalone Clash Squad tournament that would be reveal closer to the launch.